 - Master Lock Stainless Steel Discus Padlock

-We do not recommend other types of self-storage locks, such as standard padlocks or combination padlocks.
+For maximum security, we do not recommend other types of self-storage locks, such as standard padlocks or combination padlocks.
 While these are more affordable options, they can be easily broken or picked.
 Don’t leave your stored belongings vulnerable.
 Keep them secure in a storage unit equipped with a closed-shackle padlock, disc lock or cylinder lock.